-The "Final Payment Date" for each class of Pass-Through Certificates usually reflects the latest final payment date of the underlying PCs, GNMA Certificates or other assets.
+The "Final Payment Date" for each class of Pass-Through Certificates usually reflects the latest final payment date of the underlying PCs or other assets.
 The final payment dates of the assets are determined by various methods depending upon their type and date of issuance, as described in the applicable offering materials.
 The actual final payment on any class of Pass-Through Certificates could occur significantly earlier than its Final Payment Date.

-You will receive the final payment on your Pass-Through Certificates on or before the Payment Date that falls (a) in the same month as the applicable Final Payment Date, for Gold Pass-Through PCs and Pass-Through Securities, and (b) in the month after the applicable Final Payment Date, for Original Pass-Through PCs and ARM Pass-Through PCs.
+You will receive the final payment on your Pass-Through Certificates on or before the Payment Date that falls in the same month as the applicable Final Payment Date.